gwisaacs2/Senior-Design/Synthetic/README.txt

-To use this program, you will type in your command prompt / terminal in the folder that the files are in:
+To use this program, you will type in your command prompt / terminal.
+Make sure your current path in the terminal is Senior-Design/Synthetic.

+To run on Windows type: bash run.sh
+To run on Mac type: ./run.sh

+The Java code can be run in the Java_code folder with this:

 java Main -input -output - sweeps -heading